Synthetic Sweat

 The 4×4 Protocol, digitized

 Four intervals of four minutes at 90–95% max heart rate, separated by three minutes of active recovery (translation: trying not to die).
 Used by Norwegian Olympians.
-Now available to anyone with a browser and questionable life choices.
+Now available to anyone with a Chrome-Browser and questionable life choices.

 Bluetooth heart rate support